aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_07_NSGs.md

 > **Result:** You have validated that the NSG and ASG configuration is working and traffic is being correctly managed.

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
-> - Click the (...) icon located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
+> - Click Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
 > - Hit the Validate button for the corresponding task.If you receive a success message, you can proceed to the next task.
 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
 > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

+**You have successfully completed the lab**